andresilvapimentel/SARAlerts/README.md

 # License

 SARAlerts is available under MIT License.
 See license document for more details.
 URL and DOI: https://github.com/andresilvapimentel/SARAlerts (https://doi.org/10.5281/zenodo.7416484)

+# Contributors

+This code was written under collaboration:
+Cayque Monteiro Castro Nascimento (PhD student), who performed the analysis and Paloma Guimarães Moura (Undergraduate student), who wrote most of the code under my guiding as advisor.